rehierl/node-tree-outliner/3-1-0-design-2.md

 A section is a sequence of strictly subsequent nodes.

-That is, because a section corresponds with the node sequence of a tree, and because a section has no gaps in between any two adjacent nodes.
+That is, because a section corresponds with the node sequence of a tree, and because a section has no gaps in between any two of its adjacent nodes.